bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 2: 00:32:44

-Also, probably just a question of the volume as more and more people look to have their channels back up to watchtowers or employ a watchtower to watch their channels for them eventually the freemium model will go away because there will be just too much data to keep in store that people will not want to provide that for free, right?
+Also, probably just a question of the volume as more and more people look to have their channels back up to watchtowers or employ a watchtower to watch their channels for them eventually the preemium model will go away because there will be just too much data to keep in store that people will not want to provide that for free, right?

 Speaker 0: 00:33:05